More on the useful discussion on this subject.

 moot, because no one objects.

-Where things get dicey is if an original skeletal restoration is in an
+Where things get dicey is if an original skeletal restoration is

 academic paper.
 Strictly speaking, it is an original copyrighted